Knowledge Graphs are Becoming More Popular

-Effective semantic parsing often relies on a human-curated knowledge base with manually defined schema.
+Effective semantic parsing often relies on a human-curated knowledge base with the manually defined schema.
 This approach, however, can be labor-intensive, which can make it expensive to both develop and maintain.

 - The process in the patent works by obtaining a natural language processing model that includes an encoder model, a decoder model, and a programmer model

 - The encoder model can receive a natural language text body and, in response to receipt of the natural language text body, output a knowledge graph

 - The decoder model can receive the knowledge graph and, in response to receipt of the knowledge graph, output a reconstruction of the natural language text body